Logo

 Unpatched AMIs and Containers

-ECR Enhanced Scanning can detect OS and code-level CVEs before deployment.
-But many teams only realize there’s a problem after production.
+Containers with outdated base images are even riskier, offering clear attack paths.
+While ECR Enhanced Scanning can detect OS and code-level CVEs before deployment, many teams only notice issues after production.

 Open Security Group Rules

-- Review rules every 6 months
+• Review rules every six months

-- Limit access to only required ports/IPs
+• Limit access to required ports/IPs

-- Monitor rule changes in real time
+• Monitor changes in real time

 Overly Permissive IAM Policies